microsoft/azure-pipelines-orchestrator/README.md

 JOB_DOCKER_SOCKET_PATH=/var/run/docker.sock  # Set this to allow for docker builds within your docker container

-JOB_DEFINITION_FILE=job.yaml                 # Provide a template for the k8s Jobs the orchestrator creates
+JOB_DEFINITION_FILE=job.yaml                 # Provide a template for the k8s Jobs the orchestrator creates INITIALIZE_NAMESPACE=true                    # Allows you to optionally disable namespace initialization

 MINIMUM_AGENT_COUNT=1                        # The minimum number of agents (regardless of Busy/Idle) to keep running at all times